Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Results of Evaluation

-\xhdr{Models have greater impact than estimators} \new{ Each estimator evaluated produced overall similar results (Fig.~\ref{fig:matching_comparison}), with the quality of the propensity scores being far more impactful.
-However, IPTW is more sensitive to extreme propensity scores (Fig.~\ref{fig:results}h).
-See \sect\ref{appendix:additional_metrics} for more details. }
+Each estimator evaluated produced overall similar results (Fig.~\ref{fig:matching_comparison}), with the quality of the propensity scores being far more impactful.
+Methods often cluster based on their text representations, with bigram representations generally performing better than unigrams, which generally perform better than LDA representations.
+There was generally little difference between Logistic Regression and Simple NN methods when trained on the same text representation.
+However, the choice of an $ATE$ estimator is still important.
+IPTW is more sensitive to extreme or miscalibrated propensity scores.
+This is visible in the Strength of Selection Effect task, where the confidence intervals for IPTW are much larger than for the stratified estimator (Fig.~\ref{fig:results}h,i).